-As of 2017, there have been 42 Three Flags Classic tours that have started in places like Tijuana, Mexicali, Nogales and Cuidad Juarez, Mexico as well as Vancouver, and Regina Canada.
+As of 2018, there have been 43 Three Flags Classic tours that have started in places like Tijuana, Mexicali, Nogales, Cuidad Juarez, and Puerto Penasco, Mexico as well as Vancouver, Regina, and Abbotsford Canada.
 Over 25 rides have ended in Canada at cities such as; Kamloops, Penticton, Calgary, Harrison Hot Springs, Medicine Hat, Vancouver, Nanaimo, Kimberly and Whistler, B.C.
 Some of the rides have ended in Mexico at cities such as Ensenada and Tijuana.
 Three or four checkpoints are included to keep track of the riders that seem to spread out over several states during the course of the event.

 Have you ever wondered about prior Three Flags Classics?
 We want to complete the record.
 We have most of the stats here.
 If you have first-hand knowledge and the paperwork to back it up, we want your help in accurately filling in the holes.
 Click HERE to see what we have collected so far.
 If you can add something please email your information to the email@example.com

 The Southern California Motorcycle Association has worked hard over the years with its affiliated clubs, volunteers and members to make the Three Flags Classic the premier motorcycle tour of the year.
 The ride’s underlying spirit is that all riders are goodwill ambassadors from their respective countries and that by riding in this tour, they are doing their part to promote long distance motorcycling and greater public acceptance and understanding.